ezcGman/lora-washing-machine-sensor/README.md

 ### 7. Read the values in Home Assistant
 This is pretty easy:

-Firstcreate two MQTT Sensors that will read the watts from the MQTT topic the gateway will drop the readings into:
+First create two MQTT sensors that will read the watts from the MQTT topic the gateway will drop the readings into:
 ```
 mqtt:
   sensor: